Date: 03-Apr-2025

 Step 2: Disinfecting & Shaping the Root Canals

-- The dentist uses specialized instruments to remove bacteria and infected debris.
+• Special instruments remove bacteria and debris.

 Step 3: Filling & Sealing